The Nursing recruitment crisis

 Nursing has been woefully managed.
 No wonder there’s a crisis.

-The health select committee’s report on the nursing workforce is a excoriating critique of the multiple errors in policy and practice that have created a recruitment and retention crisis.
-Indeed, it is difficult to identify a single aspect of nursing workforce management that is not being mishandled.
+The health select committee’s report on the nursing workforce is an excoriating critique of the multiple errors in policy and practice that have created a recruitment and retention crisis.
+According to them, it is difficult to identify a single aspect of nursing workforce management that is not being mishandled.

 The UK has relatively few nurses compared with many EU countries – yet there are still 36,000 NHS nursing vacancies in England.
 Around 33,000 of these are filled with bank and agency staff, which ramps up costs.